About

 • “Can you lock in with the drums?”

-7. Part 6: Skill Building Without Killing the Vibe
+Part 6: Skill Building Without Killing the Vibe

-Instead of drills, embed skills into music:
+Instead of practicing drills, embed your skills into music:

 • Muting strings while playing